j-mcneil/async-action-state/readme.md

 # AsyncActionState

 Async Action State is a lightweight set of helpers to make handling state around the status of asynchronous actions easier.
+Currently it only supports NgRx.

 - Predefined states for initial, inProgress, success states
 - Function to generate error state